 These online programs make it possible for students to do classwork around their schedules and at their own pace.
 While online programs have a set time frame for completion, students do not lose valuable study time because of a commute to a campus.

-Those who would like to explore the possibility of earning a master's degree in special education may want to look into the University of Texas of the Permian Basin's online MA in Special Education.
+Those who would like to explore the possibility of earning a master's degree in special education may want to look into the University of Texas Permian Basin's online MA in Special Education.
 In this program, students study theories of behavior, classroom best practices, importance of cultural diversity, research design and human development.

 Students can complete the coursework in as few as 12 months.
 Accredited by CAEP, CEC and SBEC, the program requires earning 36 credit hours.
 Courses run for eight weeks and students can choose any one of six start dates to begin the online program.